-This platform is based on the Compute on Demand principle.
-Servers can be switched on or off at any time so that you only pay for what you need.
-So you no longer waste resources on too large of a capacity that you do not actually need.
+Microsoft Azure brings massive scalability, both upwards and downwards.
+That makes the platform interesting for both large companies and SMEs.
+After all, you don’t have to switch completely to Azure.
+This can also act as an extended data center, for example.
+This platform relies on the Compute on Demand principle.
+Servers can be turned on or off at any time so you only pay for what you need.
+This way, you no longer waste resources on too much capacity that you don’t really need.
 Still, it is important to provide extra server capacity so that performance does not decrease with extra traffic.
-Azure automatically adds that extra capacity without you having to make that assumption yourself.
+Azure automatically adds that extra capacity without you having to make that assessment yourself.

 The advantage of this business model is that costs are transparent (which component generates which costs) and costs are greatly reduced when components are not used and turned off at that time.
 For example, do you only need access to your database from 8 – 22 hours?
 Then this application is simply turned off at night.
 If, for example, you choose to reduce the number of servers in the middle of the month, you will effectively pay a lower price.

 With more than 60 Azure regions worldwide and several data centers in Europe, applications can be brought closer to the employee.
 Azure gives us the tools and the possibilities to provide permanent availability.
 Applications are accessible from anywhere since the data centers are located worldwide.
 Offering the same continuity in your own server room (often a small room where the equipment is located) is unaffordable.
 Especially considering the price of power consumption nowadays.
 By moving all applications and data to the Cloud, users can easily work mobile as soon as an Internet connection is available.
 This makes working from home secure, productive and efficient.

 The opportunities for building out redundant infrastructure are vast and not limited to the data center.
 Cloud data centers contain built-in redundancy.
 If one server crashes, the request for another server in the data center will be executed automatically.
 This keeps your applications running and your data constantly available.